Ranking with Confidence for Large Scale Comparison Data: Experiments

 \subsection{Real-world datasets}

-\paragraph*{Dataset description and setting.} We use two real-world common examples taken for the rank aggregation problem, for the pairwise comparison of distorted videos and images.
-The \textbf{Image Quality Assessment (IQA) dataset} is taken from the LIVE database \cite{database:LIVE_2008} and \cite{database:IVC_2005} by the authors in \cite{dataset:IQA} and the \textbf{Video Quality Assessment(VQA) dataset} from \cite{database:VQA} by the authors in \cite{dataset:VQA}.
+\paragraph*{Dataset and setting.} We use two real-world common examples taken for the rank aggregation problem, for the pairwise comparison of distorted videos and images.
+The \textbf{Image Quality Assessment (IQA) dataset} is taken from the LIVE database \cite{database:LIVE_2008} and \cite{database:IVC_2005} by the authors in \cite{dataset:IQA} and the \textbf{Video Quality Assessment (VQA) dataset} from~\cite{database:VQA} by the authors in~\cite{dataset:VQA}.
 Both cases have original reference images or videos, respectively, with additional distorted versions, from which the authors produce a dataset of pairwise comparisons.
+Each reference includes 16 items to be ordered.

-We compare PD-Rank with Borda Count (our implementation) and state-of-the-art active learning methods: Hodge-active \cite{article:Hodge-active_2017} and Hybrid-MST \cite{article:Hybrid_MST_2018} (authors implementation).
+We compare PD-Rank with Borda Count and state-of-the-art active learning methods: Hodge-active \cite{article:Hodge-active_2017} and Hybrid-MST \cite{article:Hybrid_MST_2018}.
 Since there is no available ground truth (GT) for these datasets it is common practice to take GT as the ranking obtained with the full dataset (e.g. 32 standard trials for one IQA reference set).
-Note that we will take the BT solution as GT, as it is the golden standard, but this brings some unfairness to Borda Count and PD-Rank, as they are usually not able to reach Kendall of 1.0, since the GT according to all methods is not the same. \paragraph*{Simulations.} Figure~\ref{fig:VQA-ref1} depicts the results for Reference 1 of IQA dataset\footnote{Results for other references in the datasets may be found in the Appendix~\ref{appendix:additional_exp}}.
-PD-Rank is the best option in computation time if one wishes to achieve higher accuracy with less computational time.
-Active learning methods arrive at a higher Kendall with less available comparisons, but they require more time, as they must be run sequentially.
-Borda Count is always faster than any other candidate but it requires a much larger data sample, being a better option for cases where it is easy to retrieve multiple standard trials.
+Note that we will take the BT solution as GT, as it is the golden standard, but this brings some unfairness to Borda Count and PD-Rank, as they are usually not able to reach Kendall of 1.0, since the GT according to all methods is not the same.